Allagash Wilderness Waterway

 Churchill Dam Ranger Station

 Churchill Dam Ranger Station is staffed most of the summer days.
 Be certain to check in with the Ranger on duty before going up the lake or down the river.
 The Ranger on duty may be on a portage to Bissionette Bridge when you arrive.
-When Churchill Depot was a thriving community, the forest operation Superintendant had his house near where the Ranger Station is today.
+When Churchill Depot was a thriving community, the forest operation Superintendent had his house near where the Ranger Station is today.

 Churchill Depot History Center